dncgmh/simp-validator/README.md

   - For `date`: `min`, `max`
 - `name` (required for schema conversion): The name of the field.
 - `description`: The description of the field.
+- `message`: The custom error message to display if the validation fails.

 ### `Schema`